-(a) Based on the Black-Scholes option-pricing model and the following assumptions: (i) projected annual dividend yield of 0.37% for Pittston Common Stock (0.33% for options granted to Mr. Dan in February 2000); (ii) expected volatility of 31.26% (33.82% for options granted to Mr. Dan in February 2000); (iii) a risk-free rate of return of 5.95% for options expiring 2006 (6.68% for options granted to Mr. Dan in February 2000); and (iv) all options are exercised on the expiration date.
-All values vest at 33% per annum until fully vested.
+(a) Based on the Black-Scholes option-pricing model and the following assumptions: (i) projected annual dividend yield of 0.52% for Pittston Common Stock; (ii) expected volatility of 36.69%; (iii) a risk-free rate of return of 4.23%; and (iv) all options are exercised on the expiration date.
+All values vest at 33% per annum until fully vested, and were also discounted by 3% per year to reflect the risk of forfeiture before vesting.
 The actual value an executive officer may receive depends on market prices and there can be no assurance that the amounts reflected in the Grant Date Present Value column will actually be realized.
-No gain to an executive officer is possible without an appreciation in stock value, which will benefit all shareholders commensurately.
+No gain to an executive officer is possible without a commensurate appreciation in stock value.

-The following table sets forth information concerning the exercise of options during 2000 and unexercised options held at the end of such year.
+The following table sets forth information concerning the exercise of options during 2002 and unexercised options held at the end of such year.

-AGGREGATED OPTION EXERCISES IN 2000 AND YEAR-END OPTION VALUES
+AGGREGATED OPTION EXERCISES IN 2002 AND YEAR-END OPTION VALUES